karthik1896/kkk/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/64b12db392b2496bb1ac45a735ce1a75)](https://www.codacy.com/gh/Giovix92/selinux-denial-fixer/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Giovix92/selinux-denial-fixer&amp;utm_campaign=Badge_Grade)

 Generate Fixes for your SELinux Denials.
 Updated with *love* by me.

 *Cuz I'm also a lazy noob trying to fix his broken enforcing build*.

 ## Usage

 Run into WSL/your preferred Linux terminal: `python3 denials.py`.

+You can also run it as a normal executable: `./denials.py`.

+### Options allowed

 - `-1 denial` outputs only the fix for the inserted denial.
 - `-c` cleans up your working directory from unnecessary files.